cemtorun/collaborative-filtering-recommendation-system/README.md

 Since the whole purpose of this project is to predict how a user will rate a movie given data on individuals who have watched that movie and similar movies like the given user, I will use root mean squared error (RMSE) and with mean squared error (MSE) to determine the difference.

+I also included different forms of the algorithm utilizing SVD vs NMF to compare the differences.

 From there I was able to predict rating to a with to a pretty well degree.
 I also attempted varying the number of folds to see the impact on the results and the difference was not very confirming of any correlation.
 This is something I will explore in the future.

 Note: this was one of my first projects in the space so there was a similar walkthrough through a previous tutorial that I did myself learning how the individual did it and writing my own documentation and learning throughout the process.